Central Australia Railway

-The former Central Australia Railway, which was built between 1878 and 1929 and closed in 1980, was a 771 mi 1067 mm narrow gauge railway between Port Augusta and Alice Springs.
+The former Central Australia Railway, which was built between 1878 and 1929 and dismantled in 1980, was a 771 mi 1067 mm narrow gauge railway between Port Augusta and Alice Springs.
 A standard gauge line duplicated the southern section from Port Augusta to Maree in 1957 on a new nearby alignment.
 The entire Central Australia Railway was superseded in 1980 after the standard gauge Tarcoola–Alice Springs Railway was opened, using a new route up to 200 km to the west.
-A small southern section of the original line between Port Augusta and Quorn has been preserved as the Pichi Richi Tourist Railway.
+A small southern section of the original line between Port Augusta and Quorn has been preserved and is operated as the Pichi Richi Railway.